HSLdevcom/jore4-ui/README.md

 Ts-jest was chosen over `@babel/preset-typescript` as it has [certain advantages](https://kulshekhar.github.io/ts-jest/docs/babel7-or-ts/) such as type checking.
 `@testing-library/react` is used with jest as it provides ways to interact with DOM.
 Tests can be run with `yarn test`.

+### Cypress (e2e) tests

+- In order to run e2e tests, you need to have ui and all the dependencies running.
+- To open cypress with browser for developing tests locally: `yarn test:e2e:open`
+- To run all cypress tests without browser: `yarn test:e2e`

+Failed tests ran without browser can be investigated visually by looking at videos at `./cypress/videos` and photos at `./cypress/screenshots`.
+Anyway, debugging is generally easier when cypress is opened with browser as then you can poke around with browsers devtools.

 ### CI